pauloeduardogodoy/Klipper_Pinter.cfg/README.md

-# Klipper_Pinter.cfg
+# Klipper config files

-This is my printer.cfg file for sharing.
+These are my Klipper configuration files for backup and sharing.